tnahs/readstor/book/src/00-intro/02-options.md

 Normalize whitespace in [`annotation.body`][annotation].

-Trims whitespace and replaces all linebreaks with two consecutive linebreaks:
+Trims whitespace and replaces all line-breaks with two consecutive line-breaks:
 `\n\n`.

 ### `--ascii-all`